eons-dev/eons.lib/README.md

 ### User Functor

-UserFunctors store all args passed to them in the `kgwargs` member.
+Functors store all args passed to them in the `kgwargs` member.
 While you can check this member directly for arguments, `Fetch(...)` is preferred.

-When extending `UserFunctor`, please be aware that the following utilities are available to you:
+When extending `Functor`, please be aware that the following utilities are available to you:
 ```python
 #RETURNS: an opened file object for writing.
 #Creates the path if it does not exist.